jeffreycrabill/machine-learning-trading-algorithm/README.md

 ---

 ## Usage
-To use this data, download the venture_funding_with_deep_learning.ipynb file from the repository at (https://github.com/jeffreycrabill/challenge13.
+To use this data, download the machine_learning_trading_bot.ipynb file from the repository at (https://github.com/jeffreycrabill/challenge14.
 Open up the venture_funding_with_deep_learning.ipynbS file in VS Code or a Juypter Lab Kernel.  <br>